ghoomfrog/silili/vocabulary.md

 - *lis* is a cup hand.
 - *sum* is a downward flat hand with touching forward-pointing fingers, but with an open thumb.
 - *tutu* is pointing down with the index, middle finger, ring finger and pinkie.
+- *siki* is a backward hand doing a "scissors" gesture.
 - *ata* is a semi-closed sideways hand.
 <br>